 A description of the reasoning behind this method is appended below.
-Note that this method will tend to over estimate stresses (since we ignore membrane deflections, second principle carrying stress, cable orientation, etc) but will produce membrane stress and cable tension figures that are indicative of real values.
+Note that this method will tend to over estimate stresses (since we ignore membrane deflections, second principle carrying stress, cable orientation, etc) but will produce membrane stress and cable tension figures that are indicative of real values where the surface is double curved with small radii.
+Flatter surfaces with very high radii will produce excessively high estimates of stress and cable tensions.